Dean151/Dean-Blog/_posts/2019-04-01-attending-wwdc19.md

 ## Will you write articles about the announcements?

 I'll try to write few WWDC articles on the blog, but I'll do that with care.
-The WWDC policy is clear that I should not share screenshots nor write "public reviews".
+The [WWDC policy][wwdc-policy] is clear that I should not share screenshots nor write "public reviews".
 It's possible that I will not release anything before the end of the WWDC, and none of those post will contains samplecode from Apple, or screenshot whatsoever.

 ## Attending too?